longturn/freeciv21/docs/Playing/cma.rst

 There are some drawbacks, though.
 Once you've switched on the Governor, it grabs any good tile it can get.
 So you encounter very hard times trying to manage a city nearby a Governor-controlled one.
 This is true for the city window and the main map worker's interface as well.
-If you want to have Governor-controlled and "handmade" cities, they probably should be on different islands.
+If you want to have Governor-controlled and :strong:`handmade` cities, they probably should be on different islands.

 There are several situations where the Governor can't fulfill the requirements just temporarily, e.g. when you move a ship from one city to another, or when an enemy walks through your country.
 The Governor passes